Aug 27, 2024

 Recent news

-News SACRAMENTO – Governor Gavin Newsom today announced the following appointments:Kaitlin Talbot, of Sacramento, has been appointed Deputy Secretary of Communications at the California Business, Consumer Services and Housing Agency.
-Talbot has been Deputy Director of...
+News SACRAMENTO – Governor Gavin Newsom today announced the following appointments:Marie Daly, of Sacramento, has been appointed Chief, Legislative Affairs, Operations at the California Department of Corrections and Rehabilitation.
+Daly has been the Special Assistant...